dscalzi/VirtualShopX/README.md

 # Virtual Shop #

 This is a revamp of the [plugin originally created by SwearWords](http://dev.bukkit.org/bukkit-plugins/virtualshop/).
-No uodate has been deployed since October 29th, 2011.
+No update has been deployed since October 29th, 2011.

 ### Plugin Details ###